 Best Parks in Mexico City

-Mexico City is a place that both surprised & delighted me as a traveler.
-It’s an excellent city for outdoor enthusiasts, with its wide sidewalks & plentiful bike lanes.
-I had assumed that Mexico City’s heavy traffic would make walking a challenge ~ but strangely, this wasn’t the case at all, particularly in smaller neighborhoods like Roma & Condesa.
+Mexico City surprised & delighted me as a traveler.
+It’s an excellent city for walkers, with wide sidewalks & a fun, bustling feel.
+I had assumed that heavy traffic would make walking a challenge.
+But this wasn’t the case at all!
+Especially in smaller neighborhoods like Roma & Condesa.
 Combine that with the large amount of parks & gorgeous sculptures found all over the city, & the truth is: you have a wonderful city for walking & exploring.
-In this post, we’ll discover the best parks in Mexico City, concentrated in the most popular areas for travelers.
+Here, we’ll discover the best parks in Mexico City, found in the most popular areas for travelers…

 Best Parks in Mexico City

-Great Hotels by Chapultepec Park: The most coveted views in the city are those overlooking Chapultepec Park.
-Two hotels located directly next to the park are the Grand Fiesta Americana Chapultepec & the JW Marriott Mexico City.
+Great Hotels by Chapultepec Park: The best views in the city overlook Chapultepec Park.
+Two hotels by the park are: Grand Fiesta Americana Chapultepec & the JW Marriott Mexico City.

-If you climb the small hill behind the Altar a la Patria, you’ll find Chapultepec Castle ~ which has a museum, restaurant, & some of the best VIEWS over Mexico City.
+If you climb the small hill behind Altar a la Patria, you’ll find Chapultepec Castle ~ which has some of the best VIEWS of Mexico City.

 2. Alameda Central (by the Zocalo)

-If you’re visiting noteworthy Mexico City landmarks like the Zocalo or the gorgeous Palacio de Bellas Artes: chances are you’ll stumble into Alameda Central simply by chance.
-Located right next to the Palacio, this park is popular with both locals & tourists, & provides an oasis of willow trees right in the heart of Mexico City’s Historical Center.
-It’s a great place to stroll, or simply sit on a bench & people-watch, as you’re surrounded by action & important monuments here.
+If you’re visiting Mexico City landmarks like the Zocalo or the gorgeous Palacio de Bellas Artes: chances are you’ll stumble into Alameda Central.
+Located right next to the Palacio, this park is popular with locals & tourists, providing an oasis of willow trees in the heart of the city’s Historic Center.
+It’s a great place to stroll, or simply sit on a bench & people-watch ~ as you’re surrounded by important monuments.

 3. Plaza Rio de Janeiro (in Roma Norte)

-This is the smallest “park” on the list, but it’s a great spot if you want to grab happy hour & a delicious drink…
+This is the smallest “park” on the list, but great if you want to grab happy hour after…

-4. Jardin de la Bombilla (near Frida Kahlo’s House)
+4. Jardin de la Bombilla (by Frida Kahlo’s House)

 If you’re visiting Frida Kahlo’s house or the Diego Rivera & Frida Kahlo Museum, then Jardin de la Bombilla is a great park to visit.
 It has nice walking paths & shaded benches, & a not-to-be-missed monument in memory of Alvaro Obregon, the much-revered hero of the Mexican Revolution.